The Fast Fourier Transform

 So let’s play with sound.

 The sound clip we’ll be using is the following piece of dialog from the movie The Lord of the Rings: The Two Towers.
-We include the original wav file with the code on this blog’s Google code page.
+We include the original wav file with the code on this blog’s Github page.

 If we take the Fourier transform of the sound sample, we get the following plot of the frequency spectrum.
 Recall, the frequency spectrum is the graph of the norm of the frequency values.